 A tentmaker in any community has the unique angle & opportunity to show love, care, and tender ingenuity to their local denizens.
 This love is the dynamic that demonstrates the Gospel – showing up when people hurt, loving them through pain, and supporting them in their endeavors.
 That makes them valuable citizens, not just good Bible students.

 Being a tentmaker is a challenging call that can involve business orientation, ministry, and character development, but it is also a challenge that produces depth of understanding, seed for the Gospel, and a harvest of souls for the Lord Jesus.
 The tentmaker ministers to communities and improves the quality of life for all those engaged with them.
-Whether it’s coffee or CrossFit, the Gospel goes forth through the tentmaker with the power of community.
+Whether it’s coffee, CrossFit, or a multinational corporate job, the Gospel goes forth through the tentmaker with the power of Christ’s love.
+So smile!

 Duty Calls, Tentmakers!

 When it comes to redeeming the time, Christians have many opportunities to meet the needs of those around them.
 It can be simple things: donations to local charities, bringing food to the homeless, or supporting minority-owned businesses.
-Or, it can be bigger things, like becoming a Great Commission tentmaker and moving into a community to change the dynamic for the Gospel.
+Or, it can things like becoming a Great Commission tentmaker and moving into a community to change the dynamic for the Gospel.

-Being a tentmaker can fall into the small or major category, depending on how you want to flex that muscle.
-It can be making & selling handmade products, it can be opening a flower shop, or it can be selling lemonade on the street corner (maybe that’s more likely for your kiddos…).
-Or heck, get a food truck and sell elote!
+We can apply these same principles to our everyday work.
+Whether you are making & selling handmade products, running a flower shop, or selling lemonade on the street corner (maybe that’s more likely for your kiddos…).
+Or heck, even a food truck selling elote!
 Maybe that’s just my imagination… Or hunger.
-But it’s possible!
+These are all opportunities to take the transformative hope of the Gospel to those around us.

-No matter what kind of tentmaker you may be, or even if you are a part of a tentmaker ministry already, you have the potential to impact people for Jesus by showing them the love of Christ everyday.
-Your work matters, your role matters, and you are being used by the Lord to reach the hearts of lost people everyday.
+So whether you are a tentmaker in a missional context or a gospel-transformed marketplace believer in a Christian nation, your work matters, your role matters, and you are being used by the Lord to reach the hearts of lost people everyday.
 That is our call as Christians!
 And by the power of the Holy Spirit, we are engaged in warfare for these lost souls every day that we exist.

 Remember, you can’t go wrong loving people, serving them, and meeting their needs.
 This is the core of being a tentmaker: looking to make an impact in the community by the power of the Spirit.
 Duty calls!